 Josef Brumberg Globe Table Lamp

 Materials: Round chromed metal (iron) base.
 Stacked white glass rings middle part, made in one piece.
 Chrome ring, chrome ornamental screws.
 Opal globe lampshade.
-2 Bakelite E14 sockets, 1 Bakelite E27 socket.
+Some metal parts.
+2 galvanised metal E14 sockets, 1 metal E27 socket.

 Height: 57 cm / 22.44”